refinedev/refine/documentation/tutorial/authentication/data-provider-integration/index.md

 Let's add the `onError` method to our auth provider and handle the `401 Unauthorized` error.

-Try to add the following lines to your `src/providers/auth-provider.ts` file:
+Update your `src/providers/auth-provider.ts` file by adding the following lines:

 ```ts title="src/providers/auth-provider.ts"
 import { AuthProvider } from "@refinedev/core";